MICKAI®ArticlesThe Dual-Buyer Thesis: Selling to…

 What is the status of the patents?

-Mickai LTD holds 104 filed UK patent applications with roughly 2,340 claims, inventor Micky Irons.
+Mickai LTD holds 104 filed UK patent applications with 2,340 claims, inventor Micky Irons.
 They are filed, not granted.
 Filing establishes priority and builds a prior-art moat.
 Internal mapping identifies 196 companies and 311 patent-company pairs as potential licensees, which is a sizing exercise and not an allegation of infringement.

 Subscribe